icaropvn/Python-Foundations-Studies/README.md

 # Python Foundations
- Examples and exercises made in Python.
+ Examples and exercises made with Python.